ianderrington/genai/docs/Understanding/agents/index.md

 ??? tip "[Agents overview by Lilian Weng](https://lilianweng.github.io/posts/2023-06-23-agent)"
      As usual, a splendid post by Lilian Weng

-!!! code "[Awesome Agents](https://github.com/e2b-dev/awesome-ai-agents) of a nicely curated list of systems using agents"
+!!! abstract "[Awesome Agents](https://github.com/e2b-dev/awesome-ai-agents) of a nicely curated list of systems using agents"

 ### Other